nhanwei/nhanwei.github.io/_posts/2019-01-15-how-i-got-started.md

 It was also at DBS Bank where I got into building my first recommender system under the mentorship of one of the seniors.
 I built a simple model in China DBS for the relationship managers.
 When I came back, I was tasked to build another recommender system completely on my own as the sole contributor (*That senior left the bank shortly after I returned to SG.*) It was difficult at first because no one else in the team had any idea how to help or build one.
 It was after reading a lot of papers and articles that I managed to find and implement a deep learning model that outperforms the old rule based model and fulfil multiple business requirements.

+At DBS, I learnt a lot about different financial products, building marketing propensity models and recommender systems.
+My experiences also showed me the importance of aligning the model with business outcomes.